prathameshd30/prime-headers/README.md

 1. This method is optimised for ease of use (probably for beginners/learners because it primarily works with pointers to structs), however, defining multiple data structures in the same file may (read WILL) lead to **slower compilation times** due to large compilation units because of the coupling of interfaces (headers & prototypes) and the actual functionality (function definitions) itself.
 2. **Poor support** (slow) for Intellisense and similar code intelligence and autocompletion tools.
 3. As all the functions are defined in the macro, with everything being in C, there is no way to apply **access modifiers** to helper functions for a cleaner interface.

+> This project is a side-effect of trying to develop a command-line tool for easier use of generic data structures for C, which splits the interface and the function definitions, leading to better compilation times.

 ## Some helpful projects which helped me develop this